 Below is a table from agoda.com.

-Agoda announced the new VIP Diamond tier in late 2025.
-The additional benefits over Agoda Platinum are closer to the Trip.com loyalty program's Diamond tier - which is one level from the top - by adding priority customer support.
 I haven't seen any previews of Special Limited-Time Benefits yet, so I cannot comment whether they may be as good as Trip.com Black Diamond loyalty tier special benefits, which included an opportunity to see Blackpink.
-As Agoda requires US$1500 to reach Diamond tier, I would assume the benefits would not be as good as Trip.com's Black Diamond tier which requires $20,000 in spending and is also by invitation only.
+As Agoda requires US$1500 to reach Diamond tier, I would assume the benefits would not be as good as Trip.com's invitation-only Black Diamond tier which also requires $20,000 in spending.

-What you'll notice is the AgodaVIP tiers is deals could be a greater discount than for hotels.com.
+Those numbers are nonsense as it doesn't tell you what price they are discounting from.
+What you'll notice is the AgodaVIP tiers are deals that could be a greater discount than for hotels.com.
 The whole sub-brands of Booking Holdings is basically one big A/B testing operations.
 It's not an experiment because it doesn't end.
 It's ongoing operations.

 At the highest loyalty tier the prices are largely the same but marketed differently: